DisasterArea96/DreamFactoryBuddy/README.md

 ## Editing
 See contributing.md for a bit about contributing to this project.
 If you want to make an alternative version for custom versions of the factory then search the codebase for ALTSETS for some pointers.

+## Acks / Shoutouts
+Big thanks to everyone in the Emerald Battle Facilities and Battle Factory communities.
+Specific thanks to:
+- LRXC for lighting the fire.
+- Donlyphans and Xavion for their incredible work pulling together Factory resources.
+- Turskain, Kaboissonneault and others who have maintained, hosted and contributed to forks of the damage calculator for facilities use.
+- Everyone in The Bergg discord for being awesome.
+Notably (but not limited to) BPark, Nnico, Wildcat, Goomer, Tinto, Magpie, Scraf, Sespe, DisasterArea (sorry if I've missed you off and shouldn't have!)
+- Roger Wrightshoe for providing all the data for the team builder by simulating a bajillion AI vs AI battles.